-First, think about the pace, in minutes-per-question, that you need to maintain in GRE Verbal.
-Your Verbal score will be based on two sets of 20 question, and you get 30 minutes per set.
-So a good pace will average out to 1.5 minutes per question, with a range of around 30 seconds to 2.5 minutes.
+First off, think about the pace in minutes per question.
+Your Verbal score comes from two sets of 20 questions that are 30 minutes per set.
+A good pace averages out to be about 1.5 minutes per question, with a range of 30 seconds to 2.5 minutes.

-Now, consider that roughly half of the Verbal questions will be based on Reading Comprehension passages.
-You’ll get about 10 passages on the exam, typically 5 passages in each 20 question set, where a passage can be as short as 50 words (about the length of this post’s opening paragraph) or as long as 450 words (about the length of this entire post).
-The vast majority will be in the ballpark of 100 to 200 words and will come with 1 to 3 questions.
-Say you get a 200-word passage with 3 questions, and you read 200 words-per-minutes (wpm).
-Reading at that rate still allows you to spend a little more than1 minute on each question (revisiting the passage as needed) without straying from an overall pace of 1.5 minutes per question.
-Here’s the kicker: 200 wpm is actually on the slow side.
-The average reading speed in the US is around 250 to 300 wpm.
+Now consider that roughly half the Verbal questions are Reading Comprehension passages.
+On average, you get about 10 passages on the exam.
+Typically 5 passages in each 20 section set.
+The passage can be as short as 50 words or as long as 450 words.
+So either the length of our opening paragraph or the length of this entire post.
+The vast majority will be in the ballpark of 100-200 words and comes with 1-3 questions.
+Let’s use an example.
+Say you get a 200-word passage with 3 questions and you read 200 words per minute (wmp).
+Reading at that rate allows you to spend a little more than 1 minute on each question without straying from an overall pace of 1.5 minutes per question.
+Here’s the kicker: 200wmp is actually on the slow side.
+The average reading speed in the US is around 250-300wpm.

-What about the longer passages?
-Suppose you get a 450-word passage with 4 questions (since a set of 4 is what accompanies passages that long in the official practice tests.)
-Reading the passage at 200 wpm, you could spend a little less than 1 minute on each question while still keeping a solid pace overall.
+Okay, but what about the longer passages?
+Suppose you get a 450-word passage with 4 questions.
+Reading the passage at 200wpm, you can spend a little less than 1 minute on each question while maintaining a solid pace overall.

-Odds are that your reading speed is faster than 200 wpm, though.
-After, all the average is, again, around 250 to 300 wpm in the general population.
-Among college students, the average is about 450 wpm, far short of the 1,000+ wpm typical of bonafide speed readers.
-So even if you’re just an ordinary undergraduate, you can probably read even the longest GRE Reading Comp passage in about 1 minute.
+The odds are that your reading speed if faster than 200wmp!
+After all, the average is around 250-300 in the general population.
+Among college students, that average goes way up to around 450wpm.
+A bonafide speed reader can average 1,000+ wpm!
+So even if you’re an ordinary undergraduate, you can probably read even the longest GRE Reading Comprehension passages in about a minute.

-To ensure that roughly 1 minute per passage and per question will be enough for you to give confident, accurate responses, you just need to get to know GRE Reading Comprehension.
-Familiarize yourself with the types of questions you’ll be asked, and learn to recognize common passage components, such as arguments.
-Get comfortable with how the GRE tests reading comprehesion and you’ll find that an average reading speed can be good enough for an above average performance.
+To ensure that 1-minute per-passage and per-question is enough to give you confident and accurate responses, you need to get to know the section.
+Familiarize yourself with the types of questions the passages will ask you!
+You should learn to recognize common passage components, such as arguments.
+Get comfortable with how the GRE tests reading comprehension and you’ll find that an average reading speed can be good enough for an above-average performance.

 - Doing GRE Reading Comp Exercises to Prepare for the Argument Essay